blazium-engine/blazium-docs/tutorials/inputs/controllers_gamepads_joysticks.rst

 enough to ignore the input caused by joystick drifting, but is low enough to not ignore actual input from the player.

-Godot features a built-in deadzone system to tackle this problem.
+Blazium features a built-in deadzone system to tackle this problem.
 The default value is ``0.5``, but you can adjust it on a per-action basis in the Project Settings' Input Map tab.
 For ``Input.get_vector()``, the deadzone can be specified as an optional 5th parameter.
 If not specified, it will calculate the